Parpodi: Economy

 The economy of Parpodi is based on agriculture.
 Almost 70% of the people in town work on farms.
 This place has great development as it has two banks, Grameen Bank and cooperative bank.
 The president of cooperative bank is Vijay Dubey, who was elected with a huge number of votes on his side, he is active in regional politics also, and very close to MLA, Ravindra Choubey Ji.

 Culture

 The culture of this town is influenced by the Chhattisgarhi ethics, rituals and customs.
 Like other Chhattisgarhi regions, this region also organises mandai, mela at different occasions.
 Matar is also conducted on behalf of the bhaiduj celebration which is organised on the day after diwali, while mandai and mela are celebrated during February and March.
 Some Muslim communities also celebrate eid.

 Ethnic groups

 Most of the people come under the Indian (aryans) ethnicity or under the deccan indo-dravidian ethnicity.
 Parpodi town is situated just centre of the chhattishgarh and is an active participant in trade - that is why most of the people in this region are vaishya (traders) and natives are tribal.

-Food

-Parpodi is famous for Doobraj rice, chila, rice role, angakar roti, thetri-khurmi etc.

-No trip to this town is complete without trying samosa, poha, and jalebi, from various vendors.

-The large but light samosa of Parpodi is different from the Punjabi kind (which is bulkier and full of spicy masala).
-This pale gold, dimpled pastry is very popular with travelers.

-There are many other local Chhattisgarhi foods that you can sample while visiting a local family, such as cheela with chatni.